 Three fields are needed when recording information about language: the fixed field “Lang”, the 041 (uses MARC language codes) and the 546 (language note using human readable text.)
 The 546 need only be added once, but is repeatable.

 Other Variable Fields

-041 Required, (Required, add if not present) / Lang fixed field coding This field is used more in the cataloging of audio recordings and scores than for print.
+041 Required, (Required, add if not present) / Lang fixed field coding This field is used more frequently in the cataloging of audio recordings than for print monographs.

 Here is an example of a 041 on the bib record of a recording of Richard Strauss’ opera, Der Rosenkavalier.
 The original language of the libretto is German and the recorded performance is in German.
 There is a booklet with the original libretto in German + a translation of the libretto to English and French.
 There is also supplementary information (sometimes called program notes) about the composer and the work itself in German, English and French.
 Note that the first indicator is coded 1 because the libretto and other information were translated from German.
 You can find the meaning of various subfields used in the 041 by consulting OCLC’s Bibliographic Formats and Standards for the 041

 041 1_ $d ger $e ger $e eng $e fre $n ger $g ger $g eng $g fre $m ger

 Breakdown of the above 041: $d ger = language of sung text; $e ger $e eng $e fre = libretto provided in original German with English and French translations; $n ger = original language of libretto ; $g ger $g eng $g fre = supplementary information in German, English and French ; $m ger = Original language of supplementary information.

 Note that it is not always possible to ascertain with certainty which was the original language of accompanying material; hence, the $m is often omitted.

 The “Lang” fixed field is coded “ger”.